Skip to content

 Installation

-This guide covers detailed installation instructions for all deployment methods.
+This guide covers detailed installation instructions for deploying Velero Dashboard with Helm.

 Prerequisites